 Fascinating conversation happening about CSS4 on Github.
 A lot of very good points both for and against.
 I already posted my thoughts last week, and it's looking more and more like CSS4 is going to become a thing, despite plenty of good arguments on both sides of the fence.

 I still think this won't create anything like the popularity we saw with CSS3, but it doesn't hurt to try.
 And in any case, I am a firm believer in the power of language.
-If you want people to talk about something, the best thing you can do is make it easy to talk about, and the rest will follow.
+If you want people to talk about something, the best thing you can do is make it easier to talk about, and the rest will follow.

 I have more thinking to do on this subject, but I think overall this is a good trend.
 Our industry has grown by leaps and bounds over the last couple decades, and challenging people to “go back to the basics” and learn more about the foundation of web dev can only be a good thing.